GabeScott/standard-works-vault/General Conference/2004 October - The Blessings of a Proper Fast.md

 # The Blessings of a Proper Fast

-*By Carl B. Pratt - Of the Seventy*
+By Elder Carl B. Pratt - *Of the Seventy*

 *Given in the October session of the 2004 General Conference*

+>*I fear … that too many of us are either not fasting on fast day or we are doing so in a lackadaisical manner.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2004/10/the-blessings-of-a-proper-fast?lang=eng)